hrabe/odbc-on-macos/docs/firebird.md

 cd /usr/local/odbc_firebird/firebird-odbc-2.0.5.156/Builds/Gcc.darwin
 ```

-You have to edit the file **makefile.darwin** file and do following changes:
+You have to edit the file **makefile.darwin** and do following changes:
 - replace `ODBCMANAGER=iODBC` by `ODBCMANAGER=ODBC`
 - delete 3 occurances of: `--def $(ODBCJDBCDEFFILE)`
 ```